Kevofthebum1/Kevofthebum1/README.md

 - 👋 Hi, I’m Kevin Luu
-- 👀 I’m interested in finding jobs relating to positions as a Data Analyst to persue my dream career as a Biostatistician.
+- 👀 I’m interested in finding jobs relating to Data Science.
 - 🌱 I’m currently learning Python, SQL, Tableau, and Microsoft Excel.
 - 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me: Kevyumba97#9656 on Discord